alodes999/06-05-rps/rps.markdown

 as RPSLS is a subclass of RPS, it inherits everything we don't specifically define differently from the superclass (in this case, Game).

+The biggest "ah-ha" moment of this project was discussing my refactoring issues, in particular making the Game handle a multi-round game.
+Sumeet told me that it's "not in the nature of Game to run a game".
+As weird as it sounded, it clicked that I was still trying to use Game outside of it's purpose, namely being a judge and defining the moveset of the game, and it helped immensely.

 # GameDriver

 Our GameDriver class is where we plug our code in and acts as a driver for our app.rb interface with the user.
 Usually we wouldn't use